It happens every year: The season of shopping comes around, people overspend, then they are left to figure out how to pay off holiday debt.

 The Snowball Method

-This debt payoff method recommends that you put your extra money toward your smallest balance first while making minimum payments on the rest.
-After you pay off the smallest balance, move on to the next smallest balance.
+This debt payoff method recommends putting your extra money toward your smallest balance first while making minimum payments on the rest.
+After paying off the smallest balance, move on to the next smallest balance.
 This way, you can knock off one debt at a time from your list more quickly and keep yourself motivated toward your overall goal of being debt-free.

 The Avalanche Method